HuyNguyenAu/nhk-easy-dart/README.md

-# NHK Easy To PDF
+# NHK Easy To HTML

 ## Description:
 Download all NHK Easy articles of a particular month, and combine them into a single HTML file.